GeoscienceAustralia/sira/docs/source/index.rst

 or a network -- for impact simulation.

-**Extensible Component Library:** User can define new instances of `component_type` (the building blocks of a facility) and link it to existing or custom fragility algorithms.
+**Extensible Component Library:** User can define new instances of `component_type` (the building blocks of a facility or network) and link it to existing or custom fragility algorithms.

 **Component Criticality Analysis:** Scenario Analysis tools allow users to identify the cost of restoration for chosen scenarios, expected restoration